anamarda/MusicFest_MPP/README.md

 # uni_repo
-Projects among the years of my university.
+An application in java that administrates the sales of the tickets of a Music Fest.

 APPLICATION: lab3mpp
 Problema 2.